top of page

 Partnership Projects

 The follwing projects were a group effort compiled at the request of the owner or community interested in preserving and maintaining important historic buildings.
 My part in these reports focused mainly on identification, structural integrity, repair needs, and future maintenance.
-The full report can be found by clicking on the image.
+The full reports can be found here: Partnership Projects

 Service Learning